 Students can immerse themselves in practice and research projects working with faculty and community partners.
 Collaborative research projects funded by the National Institute on Disability, Independent Living, and Rehabilitation Research, part of the U.S. Department of Health and Human Services, include ADA-PARC and the Community 4All Project.
 The Genesis Health Project is a community-designed, culturally-sensitive initiative to reduce health disparities, obesity and its related health risks and to promote healthy lifestyles among African Americans.
 Opportunities to understand the impact of community violence from public health perspectives continue to result in faculty-student publications in academic journals.
 The Syracuse Lead Study explores how very low levels of lead in children’s blood can affect cardiovascular health throughout life, a multi-year, on-going research project supported by the National Institutes of Health and has an international reputation.

-Field-based learning opportunities are an integral requirement of the MPH curriculum.
-They provide an opportunity for students to understand and apply global health competencies through direct experience in a global setting, providing cross-cultural experience and understanding of global health policies and practices in the field.
-During the MPH program, students complete a 6-8 week international placement engaging them in activities that may include health promotion, designing and implementing health education, understanding diversity, and improving health literacy.
+Providing a field-based learning opportunity is an integral requirement of the MPH curriculum.
+Through this opportunity, students apply global health competencies through direct experience in a global setting, providing cross-cultural experience and understanding of global health policies and practices in the field.
+During the MPH program, students complete a 6-8 week international placement in the summer engaging them in activities that may include health promotion, designing and implementing health education, understanding diversity, and improving health literacy.
 These purposeful opportunities provide students valuable hands-on experience that translates well into future professional roles in global health.
-Faculty and staff advisors have deep connections in the global health field, which translates into tremendous networking connections internationally for students.
+Faculty and staff advisors have extensive connections in the global health field, which translates into tremendous international networking opportunities for students.

 MPH graduates find employment within government and non-government organizations.
 A variety of job titles exist in the field of public health, from opportunities in health promotion and disease prevention in developing countries to health consequences of trauma, violence, war, and displacement.
 Students interested in this career path are encouraged to also achieve proficiency in a second language.
 Career paths for Falk MPH graduates include the following sectors: